 · P109 = third century

 We can do a simple exercise of considering the gap between all of the New Testament writings and their earliest manuscript.
 We will define 'c.
 200' as being anywhere within 170-225 A.D and 'late second century' as 170 A.D.
-Not only can we not be entirely certain when a particular manuscript was written, another problem whilst working out the gap is that we do not know when precisely a number of New Testament documents were composed.
+Not only can we not be entirely certain when a particular manuscript was written, but another problem while working out the gap is that we do not know when precisely a number of New Testament documents were composed.
 Taking the lower and higher composition dates will either increase or decrease the gap between the original and its earliest manuscript.
-In most instances we will, therefore, be using the most widely accepted dates and in some instances we will take into account the latest possible composition dates.
+In most instances, we will, therefore, be using the most widely accepted dates, and in some instances, we will consider the latest possible composition dates.

 1. The Gospels: